 Mr. Lim was then appointed as an executive director of OSK Holdings Hong Kong Ltd from December 2010.
 From December 2010 to April 2017, Mr. Lim was an executive director of RHB Hong Kong Ltd and its subsidiaries.
 Mr. Lim was also a responsible officer for RHB Securities Hong Kong Limited, RHB Futures Hong Kong Limited and RHB Asset Management Limited from November 2011 to April 2017.
-Mr. Lim served as a consultant to JS Financial Holding Limited and its subsidiaries from May 2017 to November 2017, and was a licensed representative for JS Securities Limited and JS Futures Limited from September 2017 to November 2017.
-Mr. Lim has been a licensed representative of Power Asset Management Company Ltd ("Power Asset") and Power Securities Company Ltd ("Power Securities") since August 2018.
-Mr. Lim is a responsible officer with Power Asset since April 2018.
-Both Power Asset and Power Securities are wholly owned subsidiaries of Power Financial Group Limited, a company listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") (stock code: 397.HK), which is principally engaged in the business of financial services, money lending and asset management and investment.
+Mr. Lim was a licensed representative of Power Asset Management Company Ltd ("Power Asset") and Power Securities Company Ltd ("Power Securities") from April 2018 to August 2022.
+Mr. Lim was a director with Power Asset Management Company Limited from April 2018 to August 2022.
+Both Power Asset and Power Securities are wholly owned subsidiaries of Power Financial Group Limited, a company listed on the Stock Exchange (stock code: 397.HK), which is principally engaged in the business of financial services, money lending and asset management and investment.